Return of Wolverine: Plot

 Somewhere on the ocean, Wolverine and Ana are on a speedboat pursuing a boat filled with Soteira operatives.
 He asks Ana what she means about Persephone having a city to which she says that they are testing something there.
 Wolverine states that Perren may be confined below, as they don't see him on the deck of the boat.
 Omega Red and another operative are ordered overboard and jump into the water to ambush them.
 Ana comments that a famous singer once came to the Soteira facility where Wolverine met her while other scientists remained with their equipment.
 Most of the scientists left in big trucks while the support staff remained to wait for the Killteam.
 As their speedboat is boarded by Omega Red and the other operative, Ana fires a harpoon gun through Omega Red's head, hurling him off the boat.
 Wolverine takes on an opponent who has the same claws as Daken until the fight causes rips in his outfit enough to expose his tattoos.
 As they fight, Wolverine has a vision of a tattooed Daken in a cell and sees a scarred Wolverine ordering to be let out, smashing his head against the bars of his cell door.
 As his ranting "out" becomes more intense, Wolverine's claws begin to glow red hot and he uses them to ignite the fuel from the outboard motor's fuel line and immolate Daken, throwing him off the boat.
 Wolverine in his rage nearly slashes Ana, who pleads for him to stop.
 He has a vision of holding the key to the scarred Wolverine's cell, but regains his composure and refuses to unlock the door.
 Grinning sadistically, the scarred Wolverine assures him "Soon bub, soon."
 Exhausted, Wolverine apologizes to Ana and she tells him that the stories she's heard of him did not mention red hot claws.
 Wolverine tells her that when his claws got hot, he loses control to them and they seem to consume all of his stamina.
 With an engine lost in the fight, Soteira's boat has sped out of range, but Wolverine still has their scent.
 Ana thanks Logan for his selflessness with a kiss before they soon arrive at Soteira's island-city.
-Meanwhile at the Xavier Institute for Mutant Education and Outreach, Jean Grey is using Cerebro and she tells Kitty Pride that she just found Logan.
+Meanwhile at the Xavier Institute, Jean Grey is using Cerebro and she tells Kitty Pride that she just found Logan.